Our next application deadline is Feb 15, 2014 for the Fall 2014 semester

 Dear Prospective Graduate Student,

-We are very excited about this program and are pleased that you are interested in joining us.
+We are very excited about our program and are pleased that you are interested in joining us.
 Some of the special features of this program include:

 - Research-based MS degree that includes a written thesis and oral presentation

 - Close, individual guidance by highly trained faculty

 - Incorporation of science pedagogy and teaching experience

 - Close partnerships with the private and public sector.
 With appropriate approval, students will be able to conduct their thesis research off campus in a partnership with a company or governmental agencies